dinkbit/conekta-cashier/readme.md

 #### Service Provider

-Next, register the `dinkbit\ConektaCashier\CashierServiceProvider` in your `app` configuration file.
+Next, register the `Dinkbit\ConektaCashier\CashierServiceProvider` in your `app` configuration file.

 #### Migration